 In advocating the free and responsible practice of science, the Council promotes equitable opportunities for access to science and its benefits, and opposes discrimination based on such factors as ethnic origin, religion, citizenship, language, political or other opinion, sex, gender identity, sexual orientation, disability or age.

-The Society highlights the imperative of independence, transparency and quality of higher education and research and will comment when this is threatened by specific attacks.
+The Society highlights the imperative of independence, transparency and quality of higher education and research and will comment when these are threatened or undermined.

 By placing a booking, you are permitting us to store and use your (and any other attendees) details in order to fulfil the booking.